What is Kyleena and how is it used?

 Call your healthcare provider if you have any questions or concerns (see “When should I call my healthcare provider?”).
 Otherwise, you should return to your healthcare provider for a follow-up visit 4 to 6 weeks after Kyleena is placed to make sure that Kyleena is in the right position.

-Can I use tampons with Kyleena?
+Can I use tampons or menstrual cups with Kyleena?

 What if I become pregnant while using Kyleena?